 In addition to reliable heart rate monitoring, the Inspire 3 adds on-wrist SpO2 monitoring.

 Not that I have any qualms with the Fitbit app.
 Fitbit’s companion app is among the best in the business, especially for those new to tracking.
 It is genuinely one of the Inspire 3’s biggest selling points, and a $100 entry fee for access to this ecosystem is a relative bargain if you want a user-friendly yet powerful look into your health data.
 Tap into the Fitbit app to review your activity stats, log your menstrual cycle, or input hydration data.
 Fitbit provides an approachable breakdown of your health metrics, focusing on the basics and providing insights that won’t overwhelm new users.
-You can even join groups in the Community tab to connect with like-minded Fitbit users.

 With a Premium membership, both the Inspire 3 and the Fitbit app offer even more tools and services.
 For example, on wrist, users will find two-minute relaxation sessions for managing stress.
 Premium members can dive into a whole library of mindfulness content and meditation videos.
 You’ll also find workout videos, nutritional recipes, and guided programs.
 I am currently committed to a Push-Up Prep program while actively avoiding the one titled Kick Your Salt Habit.

 Other subscription-only features include Fitbit’s Daily Readiness Score for determining how prepared you are for activity, Wellness Reports for downloading a PDF overview of your health data, and advanced sleep analytics including Sleep Profile, as mentioned before.
-Paying users can also gamify their fitness journey with challenges and or add interest to step tracking with virtual adventures.

 Thanks to its amazing battery life, you can enjoy the Fitbit Inspire 3's powerful tools without stressing about finding time to charge it up.